 Fourth of July.
 What a great holiday.
 Family, friends, good food and drink.
-Celebrating our freedom is of course the reason for the fourth of July holiday.
+However, if you’re like us, there won’t be as many people celebrating together due to the pandemic.
+Nevertheless, celebrating our freedom is important and not a holiday that will just slip by.
 Here in New Hampshire we take our freedom seriously.
 Just how serious we are about freedom is best captured in our state slogan, “Live Free or Die.”
 Undoubtedly, being free, or dying, is a strong commitment to freedom.

 Whatever the laws may be in your state, we put together a list of how to stay safe this fourth of July.
 Read on, this list is both true, and fun.

 Rules to Live by This Fourth of July

 These tips may sound like I’m trying to be funny.
 I’m not.
 The logic and the data behind each tip is explained below:

 - Put a woman in charge – yep, that’s what the data says